AhmedAlEssam/VueChattest/README.md

 2. In the command line, run the server using the following command: npm run dev This will start the server and the project will be accessible at the specified URL.

-Feel free to modify this `Readme.md` file as per your project requirements.